tmachin-afit/Lab4-template/lab4.md

 ## Step 2 Measures of Success
 Since we want to know if a cat is a picture or not we are looking at a binary classification problem.
 Thus, we are going to use `binary_crossentropy` as a loss and `accuracy` as a metric.

 Since getting a realistic baseline for an estimator that uses images (without using a CNN) is difficult, our baseline will be a simulated coin flip.
 The simulated coin flip we will assume gets an accuracy of 50%.
-Thus, we want to be better than 50% in order to have a model that is any way useful.
+Thus, we want to be better than 50% to have a model that is any way useful.
 Ideally we want the accuracy as high as possible but do not get stressed about the performance because this is lab.

 Also in this section have python print what the accuracy would be if we always guessed `not cat` for this dataset.

-## Step 3 Prepare out Data
+## Step 3 Prepare our Data
 We want to remember to normalize the pixels values.
-We are going to keep the images as images this time and not flatten them.
+We are going to keep the images as images (arrays) this time and not flatten them.
 Thus, we will have images with shape `32 x 32 x 3`.

 We also need to change the output to be cat or not cat.
-Here are the class labels:
+Here are the default class labels of Cifar-10:
 ```python
 label_names = {
         0: 'airplane',